Some evacuated from Mariupol; US lawmaker Pelosi visits Kyiv

-Pelosi’s office did not say when the meeting took place, but the light in the video and other details suggested the meeting took place Saturday.
-Members of Congress Barbara Lee and Bill Keating were also listed as being in the delegation, although it wasn't clear if they were in Kyiv.

-The delegation was scheduled to hold a press conference in the Polish city of Rzeszow on Sunday.

-Russian forces have embarked on a major military operation to seize significant parts of southern and eastern Ukraine following their failure to capture the capital.
-Mariupol is a major target because of its strategic location near the Crimea Peninsula, which Russia seized from Ukraine in 2014.
+Russian forces have embarked on a major military operation to seize significant parts of southern and eastern Ukraine following their failure to capture Kyiv.
+Mariupol, a port city on the Sea of Azov, is a major target because of its strategic location near the Crimea Peninsula, which Russia seized from Ukraine in 2014.

-Russia’s RIA Novosti news agency said Saturday that 19 adults and six children were brought out from the Azovstal steelworks, but gave no further details.
+Details about the scope of Saturday's evacuations and the possibility of more to come Sunday were unclear given the number of parties involved in the negotiations and the volatile situation on the ground.

+The Russian Defense Ministry said a total of 46 people, a group of 25 and another numbering 21, were evacuated from areas near the Azovstal steel plant, the last defense holdout in Mariupol.

-A top official with the Azov Regiment, the Ukrainian unit defending the plant, said 20 civilians were evacuated during a cease-fire, though it was not clear if he was referring to the same group.
-There was no confirmation from the U.N.
+A top official with the Azov Regiment, the Ukrainian unit defending the Azovstal steel works, said Saturday that 20 civilians were evacuated from the steelworks.

-“These are women and children,” Sviatoslav Palamar said in a video posted on the regiment’s Telegram channel.
-He also called for the evacuation of the wounded: “We don’t know why they are not taken away and their evacuation to the territory controlled by Ukraine is not being discussed.”
+In a video posted on the regiment's Telegram channel, regiment Deputy Commander Sviatoslav Palamar called for the evacuation of wounded Ukrainian fighters as well as civilians.
+“We don’t know why they are not taken away and their evacuation to the territory controlled by Ukraine is not being discussed," he said.

-Ukraine has blamed the failure of numerous previous evacuation attempts on continued Russian shelling.,

-U.N. humanitarian spokesperson Saviano Abreu said the world organization was negotiating with authorities in Moscow and Kyiv on evacuations from Mariupol, but he could not provide details of the ongoing effort “because of the complexity and fluidity of the operation.”

-Abreu would not confirm video posted on social media purportedly showing U.N.-marked vehicles in Mariupol.
+The U.N. has not confirmed that people were able to leave Mariupol on Saturday.
+An Associated Press journalist saw women and children arriving in Bezimenne, a village which is under the control of Moscow-backed separatists in eastern Ukraine.

-In the town of Lyman in the Donetsk region, where at least half the population has fled Russian shelling, around 20 elderly people and children clutching bags along with their dogs and cats boarded a minivan marked with a sign reading “evacuation of children” in Ukrainian.
-It sped off toward the city of Dnipro as explosions were heard in the distance.
+Elsewhere in Ukraine's eastern Donbas region, about 20 older adults and children clutching bags along with their dogs and cats boarded a minivan Saturday in the town of Lyman, where at least half the population has fled Russian shelling, The van, marked with a sign reading “evacuation of children” in Ukrainian, sped off toward the city of Dnipro as explosions were heard in the distance.

 “The liberators have come and have freed us from what?
 Our lives?” said Nina Mihaylenko, a professor of Russian language and literature, referring to the Russian forces.